 Hobbies help develop our tastes and our passions in life – they can be as diverse as gardening, cooking, writing, skydiving, stand-up comedy and sewing to name but a few.

 When something makes you happy, you will find that the release you get from it will give you a great amount of energy.

 What are you doing with that “me” time?
 Is it something that is providing you with additional benefits outside of the hobby itself?
 Consider picking up a hobby that will provide added benefits to your work and personal life.

 If you’re not a “gym” person, try a brisk two-mile walk several days a week.
 This not only supports cardiovascular health, but it is also a great way to exercise your mind.
 Research in neuroscience has shown that cardiovascular exercise improves cognition and mental performance.

 Learning to play a musical instrument can be as if you are learning a new language.
-It is about practising to acquire new skills you can enjoy for years to come.
-Music is a fantastic form of expression and release while stimulating your brain and making you smarter.
-The sense of achievement a person achieves from successfully playing their favourite song will immediately give you a happy feeling.
+It is about practicing to acquire new skills you can enjoy for years to come.
+Music is a fantastic form of expression and release, while stimulating your brain and making you smarter.
+The sense of achievement a person achieves from successfully playing their favorite song will immediately give you a happy feeling.